 Borra Caves Facts

-- Firstly, the incredible location known as the Borra Caves ranks as one of the largest known caves in the country in which it formed.
+- Most impressively, the incredible location known as the Borra Caves ranks as one of the largest known caves in the country in which it formed.
 Its wonders don’t end there, however.
-The truly magnificent site also ranks as the deepest known cave in that same country.
-Quite surprisingly, it also sits at an usually high altitude.
+The truly magnificent site also holds yet another impressive status.

-- Finally, this fabulous natural site also plays an important role in the religious beliefs of the local population.
-The native residents hold several legends revolving around the caves.
+- As part of these local beliefs, the native residents hold several legends revolving around the astounding caves.
 In fact, this even extends to the construction and maintenance of a small temple outside its opening, built at a currently undetermined date.

 Borra Caves Physical Description

 The site also boasts a remarkably large opening.
 This measures roughly 330 ft (100 m) in width, and about 246 ft (75 m) in total height.
-Furthermore, this fascinating site also numerous natural features, especially stalactites and stalagmites.
+Furthermore, this well known and always fascinating site also boasts numerous natural features, especially stalactites and stalagmites.

-The stalactites range in length from 0.3 – 11.5 ft (0.1 – 3.5 m) in length.
-Meanwhile, the stalagmites average a length of 3.9 ft (1.2 m).
+The wondrous stalactites range in length from 0.3 – 11.5 ft (0.1 – 3.5 m) in length.
+Meanwhile, the equally marvelous stalagmites have an average length of 3.9 ft (1.2 m).
 The stunning location also boasts even more magnificent features to dazzle the observer, though.

 Borra Caves Location, Formation, and Ecology

 In fact, the flowing water, over countless thousands of years, carved the caves as they exit now.
 It did this through its inexorable actions against the relatively soft limestone of the region.
 That’s not an uncommon pattern of formation, but here it’s taken to another level.